IBM-Cloud/logistics-wizard-erp/README-BASIC.md

 ### Swagger

 The ERP service API is designed with Swagger and defined [here](spec.yaml).
 Swagger is a simple yet powerful representation of a RESTful API.
 The Swagger specification has been donated to the [Open API Initiative](https://github.com/OAI/OpenAPI-Specification) as part of an effort to define a standard specification format for REST APIs.

 1. Review the API specification in the online [Swagger Editor](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/IBM-Bluemix/logistics-wizard-erp/master/spec.yaml).

+This Swagger specification has been generated from the Loopback model using the ```slc loopback:export-api-def -o spec.yaml``` command.

 ### Loopback